Faaany/BigDataProject/ResearchQuestions.md

 5. Which song has the highest streams in the last two years?
 Solution `top10_streamed_songs.py`
 6. How long time does a top ranking song takes to get to other countries?
 7. In which region do the top 10 change the most?
 Solution: `most_changing_regions.py`
+8. For which artists is the variance of streams (per day) the lowest?